-To this end, actions are permanently developed to ensure that all operations are carried out with high levels of safety.
-These actions include
+To this end, continuous efforts are made to ensure that all operations are conducted with a high level of safety.
+These measures include:

-- Training of collaborators and contractors regarding safe operations. - Emergency response procedures with on-site emergency response vehicles. - Dissemination of safe gas handling actions among clients and the community in general (firefighters, associations, etc.). - Maintenance of an Occupational Health and Safety management system, certified OHSAS 18.001:2007 in 13 storage and bottling plants in Chile and in the central offices.

-- Implementation of management systems based on the OHSAS standard and safety systems in accordance with Peruvian Law No. 29,783.
+- Training of collaborators and contractors regarding safe operations. - Emergency response procedures with on-site emergency response vehicles. - Dissemination of safe gas handling actions among clients and the community in general (firefighters, associations, etc.). - Maintenance of an Occupational Health and Safety management system, certified OHSAS 18.001:2007 in 13 storage and bottling plants in Chile and in the central offices. - Implementation of management systems based on the OHSAS standard and safety systems in accordance with Peruvian Law No. 29,783.
 The company has five certified plants. - Certification of 15 plants in Colombia with the ISO 9001 quality standard for the operation and maintenance of LPG storage tanks and the provision of LPG bottling services in cylinders for users, as required by law. - Strict compliance with health, safety, and environmental regulations in all operations.